Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/README.md

 [Advanced Authentication Challenges]: #
 [API Project Proposal/Documentation]: https://make-school-courses.giMonb.io/BEW-1.3-Server-Side-Architectures-and-Frameworks/#/Lessons/08-Documentation/?id=wrap-up
 [API Project]: Projects/02-Custom-API-Project.md
 [Midterm Assessment]: Assessments/quiz-1.md
 [Final Assessment]: Assessments/quiz-2.md

+## Class Assignments

+We will be using Gradescope this term, which allows us to provide fast and accurate feedback on your work.
+All assigned work will be submitted through Gradescope, and assignment and exam grades will be returned through Gradescope.
+As soon as grades are posted, you will be notified immediately so that you can log in and see your feedback.
+You may also submit regrade requests if you feel we have made a mistake.

+Your Gradescope login is your Make School email, and your password can be changed at https://gradescope.com/reset_password.
+The same link can be used if you need to set your password for the first time.

 1. [Make Parties (Tutorial)](https://www.makeschool.com/academy/track/make-tweets)
 2. [Eloquent JavaScript (Textbook)](https://eloquentjavascript.net/)